FrankDocu/Lichess-Development-Onboarding/translation_context.md

 A confirmation is required to join=

-Joining policy=
+Joining policy=This determines how players can join the team: by invitation, by application or without restrictions.
+Appears on the new team creation page (http://lichess.org/team/new).

-Team leader=
+Team leader=Shows who the leader of the team is (usually its creator).
+Appears on team pages.
+Example: http://lichess.org/team/linux — "untitled" is the leader of the team.

 Best players=This is for teams.
 It is a listing of the best players in the team.
-It appears on the left-hand side of any team's page (e.g. http://lichess.org/team/saloon).
+It appears on the left-hand side of any team's page.
+Example http://lichess.org/team/saloon

 Recent members=This is for teams.
 It is a listing of all players in the team sorted by who joined most recently.
 It appears on the left-hand side of any team's page (e.g. http://lichess.org/team/saloon).

-%s joined team %s=
+%s joined team %s=The first %s is the name of the player, and the second %s is the team the player joined.
+This is one of the sentences that appears in the activity feed on the left-hand side of the "Play" page (http://lichess.org/) when one of the players you follow joins a team.

-%s created team %s=
+%s created team %s=The first %s is the name of the player, and the second %s is the team the player created.
+This is one of the sentences that appears in the activity feed on the left-hand side of the "Play" page (http://lichess.org/) when one of the players you follow creates a new team.

 Average rating=